WolvenKit/gitbook-debug-guide/README.md

 - [`gitbook/` - GitBook integration](#gitbook-integration)
 - [`web/` - the main implementation](#web)

+## Deployment

+> TODO: A guide + separate the content yaml from the code

+You're more than welcome to fork this project for your own use.
+This repository is setup to be automatically deployed to GitHub Pages for every change made on the main branch.

 ## Development

 This project uses `pnpm`, run `pnpm i` to install dependencies for all sub-projects.